 - In a large mixing bowl on high speed (with paddle attachment if using a stand mixer), beat together the cream cheese and sugar until light and fluffy, about 2-3 minutes.
 Scrape down the bowl as needed.

 - Beat in the egg for 1 minute or until smooth (do not overbeat).
 Beat in the pumpkin and vanilla.

 - Divide the filling among the paper liners.
 They should be filled to the top.
 Bake 20-25 minutes or until tops and edges are firm, the center slightly jiggles when moved, and internal temperature is 150F.

 - Cool for 1 hour at room temperature then cover and refrigerate at least 4 hours or overnight before garnishing and serving.

 Store leftovers in an airtight container in the refrigerator for up to 5-7 days.

-*Don't want to use Oreos for the crust?
+- Don't want to use Oreos for the crust?
 Substitute graham cracker or gingersnap crumbs.
-You may need to add an extra 1 tablespoon melted butter if the crumbs aren't holding together.
+You will need to add an extra 1 tablespoon melted butter because Oreos have cream filled centers which help with binding.

 - Looking for more recipes like this?
 Check out my full list of Easy Mini Cheesecake Recipes.